 The effects of being married to a narcissistic man can be extreme.
 To begin with, it is a challenge in itself to figure out if you are married to a narcissist or not.

 So to help you through your narcissistic marriage problems and understand narcissistic abuse– here are twenty apparent signs that you are married to a narcissist.

-1. They have grand self-esteem
+1. Grand self-esteem

-One of the most visible and glaring signs that you are married to a narcissist is that your partner has grandiose self-esteem.
+One of the most visible and glaring signs of a narcissist husband or wife is that your partner has grandiose self-esteem.

 They see themselves as perfect and exceptional.

 They also believe that this is how their family, friends, peers, and associates also see them because this is what they intend to project.

 2. Lack of empathy

 Another obvious sign that you have a narcissist spouse is their utter lack of empathy.